rkuykendall/rapid-import/README.md

 cycle — only the patterns are shared.

-**Status: pre-alpha, local development only.** The core engine (scan, date resolution, dedup, commit/undo) is solid and well-tested; the UI currently has one working screen (dry-run scan preview).
+**Status: pre-alpha, local development only.** The core engine (scan, date resolution, dedup, commit/undo) is solid and well-tested, and the UI now covers the full loop — scan a source into a dry-run plan, review it, then Import to actually move/copy files to the destination.
 No releases yet.

 ## Prerequisites